 We take up today the often neglected cause of distress due to comebacks of depression, so we think it might be better if this post carries an alternate title: How Can You Fight The Return of Depression.
 And, can we really fight back depression in its second and third coming without drugs?

-In a few words, depression is a mood disorder that causes a continuing feeling of sadness and loss of interest.
+In a few words, depression is a mood disorder that causes a continuous feeling of sadness and loss of interest.
 It is treatable, but not curable.
 The antidepressant therapies do not cure depression — they keep the depression and its symptoms under control.

 Returns of Depression

-Depression has a terrible tendency of striking back with return of symptoms within 4 to 6 months of treatment.
+Depression has a terrible tendency of striking back with the return of symptoms within 4 to 6 months of treatment.
 These are of two types — Relapse and Recurrence.

 Relapse occurs at a time when the person is still on antidepressant drugs (maintenance therapy).
 The current recommendation is that people take their medicine for up to 1 year after they recover from their first episode of depression.